Only a stroke survivor can truly relate to another stroke survivor. But that doesn’t mean that everyone else needs to feel like an outsider.

 After stroke, the brain is busy rewiring itself through neuroplasticity.
 During this process, the healthy areas of the brain begin to pick up the slack for the damaged areas – and this take time.

-In the meantime, the brain is jumbled and it may take a survivor longer than normal to retrieve information.
+In the meantime, the brain is scrambling to heal itself and it may take a survivor longer than normal to retrieve information.
 This does not mean they have lost their intelligence.

 They are simply having trouble pulling up the information.